CherkasovAndrii1/Cattle-Weight-Identification-System/README.md

 * Masks: For each image, create a corresponding segmentation mask and save it in the annotations subfolder.

 The mask filename must match the image filename exactly, with ___fuse.png added at the end (e.g., cow1.jpg has a mask named cow1.jpg___fuse.png).
-Masks must be colored with specific RGB values:
+An example image of mask is in models folder named 1_s_36_F.jpg___fuse_example Masks must be colored with specific RGB values:

 * Cattle: (255, 30, 249)
 * Sticker: (0, 117, 255)
 * Background: (0, 255, 193)

+The sticker is not as neccessary as Cattle color and background, model can work without stickers

 ### 2. Configuring the Script (Cattle_Segmentation.ipynb)
 Update the Directory Path: In the Config class, modify the BASE_DIR variable to point to your main dataset folder.